 Who is eligible to receive performance exception notifications?

-Any Performance Management user who has an out-of-range daily performance result for a calculated leaderboard, regardless of role.
+Any Performance Management user with an out-of-range daily performance result for a calculated leaderboard, regardless of role.

 How often are performance exception notifications sent?

-Once per day, as soon as the system calculates leaderboards for the prior day (typically in the early morning hours of the timezone in which the account is installed).
+Once per day, as soon as the system calculates leaderboards for the prior day.
+This is typically in the early morning hours of the timezone in which the account is installed.

 Are performance exception notifications sent for daily, weekly, and monthly results?

 Notifications are only sent for daily results.
-If a performer’s result would be out-of-range based on a weekly or monthly aggregation, an additional notification is not triggered.
+If a performer’s result is out-of-range based on a weekly or monthly aggregation, an additional notification is not triggered.

-Are performance exception notifications to be triggered on every single queue?
+Are performance exception notifications triggered on every single queue?

-Are the results shown in the performance exception notification?
+Are results shown in the performance exception notification?

 No. The measure and queue are shown, and the date may be assumed to be the prior day.
-Recipients may view the result values by clicking on the notification to drill through to the leaderboard and view the results in context.
+Recipients may view the result values by clicking on the notification to access the leaderboard, and view the results in context.

 How is a result determined to be a performance exception?

-Individual results that depart 1.5 standard deviations or more from the mean result (Average) for each unique leaderboard calculation will trigger a notification.
+Individual results that depart 1.5 standard deviations, or more from the mean (Average) for each unique leaderboard calculation, will trigger a notification.

 Why is an excellent result triggering a performance exception?
 Shouldn’t this be for poor results only?